-Carlingford Lough may or may not be a true fjord but everyone, both before and since the Vikings who named it, recognises its scenic beauty and peace.
-Louth County Council, working in partnership with local farmers, and with funding from the government’s Transport 21 programme, has built a new footpath and cycleway, the Carlingford Lough Greenway, along the lough’s southern shore.
-Built mostly along the old railway line, the Greenway connects Omeath and Carlingford and as an old railway line it’s also very level.
+The Carlingford Lough Greenway, is a footpath and cycleway that runs along the lough’s southern shore.
+Built mostly along the old railway line, the mainly off road trail connects Omeath and Carlingford, and as an old railway line it’s also very level.
 It’s a great place for a bit of a walk and ideal for novice cyclists, including the wee ones.
-Bike hire is available locally.

-It’s a great day out, with a variety of restaurants and cafes, in both Omeath and Carlingford, in which you can reward yourself after your (gentle) exertions.
+It’s a great day out, with a variety of restaurants and cafes in both Omeath and Carlingford, in which you can reward yourself after your (gentle) exertions.